See CompTIA A+ study notes

 but with more "handshaking."

 Remember that name, Internic.
 Look it up if necessary.
 Now public IP addresses are assigned by IANA.
 Which

 is operated by ICANN.
 Seriously, look these acronyms up you lazy so and so.
 Perhaps looking them up may help you put the information in this article into historical context, which may help you make more sense out of it.

 - A company gets an address or addresses by contacting an Internet Service Provider (ISP),

 which contacts a regional registry or upstream provider.

-- Each version-4 IP address has 32 bits (its binary value or value in base 2 has 32 binary digits.
+- OK, here we will start getting into the rice and beans of IP addressing.
+Each version-4 IP address has 32 bits (its binary value or value in base 2 has 32 binary digits.
 We won’t be

 talking about version 6 until we are finished with version 4).
 The 32 bits can be